 If you encounter any difficulties when changing phones, please contact the IST Service Desk for advice.

-What happens if I lose my phone?
+What happens if I lose or forget my phone?

 If your phone is lost or stolen, contact the IST Service desk immediately for assistance.

 Devices can be added or removed in the Duo management portal.
 Visit Adding a new device for detailed instructions.

 Can I have Duo on multiple devices?